 - Spread the soft vegan butter all over the surface, leaving 1/4 inch on the border uncovered.

-- Sprinkle the cinnamon sugar all over the butter, use your finger to rub it into the butter, and stick well.
+- Sprinkle the cinnamon sugar all over the butter, use your fingers to rub it into the butter, and stick well.

-- Start rolling the dough from its longest side.
-Roll tightly and when you reach the dough, brush a bit of water on the top part of the dough so it seals well.
-You can also pinch the border into the roll (see my picture above in post) to seal the roll perfectly.
+- Start rolling the dough from its shortest side (9 inches).
+Roll tightly and when you reach the end, brush a bit of water on the top part of the dough so it seals well.
+You can also pinch the border into the roll to seal the roll perfectly.

-- Using a serrated knife, cut the cylinder into 10 cinnamon rolls of about 1 inch (2.5 cm) thickness.
+- Using a serrated knife, or dental floss, cut the cylinder into 9 cinnamon rolls of about 1 inch (2.5 cm) thickness.
 The ones on the borders will contain less cinnamon sugar, and that's normal.

 - Place the cinnamon rolls in a 9-inch square pan covered with parchment paper.